What Are the Different Types of Cooling Towers?

 Cooling Towers and How They Work

-Cooling towers come in a variety of sizes, with some as small as a few square feet and some several hundred feet large.
+Cooling towers come in a variety of sizes.
+Some are as small as a few square feet, and others are industrial-sized devices.
 The different sizes enable different load configurations.
-Cooling towers also come in different shapes and interior designs, which we’ll discuss in more detail below.

-All cooling towers perform the same primary function — to increase the surface area over which air and water interact.
-A larger surface area means more efficient evaporation, and more efficient evaporation means faster cooling.
+Cooling towers all perform the same primary function — to increase the surface area over which water and air interact.
+A larger surface area means more efficient evaporation — and more efficient evaporation means faster cooling.

 Essential Components of Cooling Towers